eduvpn/documentation/SERVER_DISCOVERY.md

   path!
 You MUST reject any HTTP URL or redirects to a HTTP URL!
 The easiest is to white list only HTTPS protocol.
-* If a VPN server that was previously configured *through* the `server_info_url` is no longer listed there, it MUST be removed from the client as well.
+* If a VPN server that was previously configured *through* the `server_info_url` is no longer listed there, it MUST be marked as "no longer available".
 Manually added servers are NEVER deleted.

 **FIXME**: how to do cache busting for `logo_uri` URLs?
 Just use a different name when the logo changes?